Skip to main content

 Prerequisites

-To setup a InfluxDB sink connector, you need an Aiven for Apache Kafka service with Kafka Connect enabled or a dedicated Aiven for Apache Kafka Connect cluster.
+• An Aiven for Apache Kafka service with Apache Kafka Connect enabled or a dedicated Aiven for Apache Kafka Connect cluster.

-• INFLUXDB_HOST: the InfluxDB hostname
+• INFLUXDB_HOST: The InfluxDB hostname.

-• INFLUXDB_PORT: the InfluxDB port
+• INFLUXDB_PORT: The InfluxDB port.

-• INFLUXDB_DATABASE_NAME: The name of the InfluxDB database
+• INFLUXDB_DATABASE_NAME: The InfluxDB database name.

-INSERT
+INSERT INTO MEASUREMENT_NAME

 SELECT LIST_OF_FIELDS